cfcanaoj/gpuhydro/ADcppopenmp/README.md

 ## How to run

 ### compile
-To run the code, you need to compile 'Simulation.f90' in GPU server.
+To run the code, you need to compile the source codes in GPU server.

     make main.x